TheHamkerGuy/pytgbot/README.md

 ### Why should I use async?
 Asynchronous tasks depend on processor performance.
 Many asynchronous tasks can run parallelly, while thread tasks will block each other.

-### Differences in AsyncTeleBot
+### Differences in AsyncPytgbot
-AsyncTeleBot is asynchronous.
+AsyncPytgbot is asynchronous.
 It uses aiohttp instead of requests module.

-### Examples
-See more examples in our [examples](https://github.com/eternnoir/pyTelegramBotAPI/tree/master/examples/asynchronous_telebot) folder

 ## F.A.Q.